 He is the author of several books and chapters, as well as numerous articles.
 His list of books includes such titles as, Emancipation Still Comin', African Creative Expressions of the Divine, Can God Save the Church?
 Serving with Power, and Reviving the Spirit of Christian Ministry.

-Canon Davis is married and is the father of two daughters and one son, grandfather of four.
+Canon Davis is married to Joan Davis and is the father of two daughters and one son, grandfather of four.